-The island consists of two small hillocks on its east and west sides with a narrow ravine situated in the middle.
-Caves and sculptures have been carved out of Basalt rock similar to that existed in Ajanta or Ellora caves.
+The island is made up of two small hillocks on its eastern and western sides, separated by a narrow ravine.
+Carved caves and sculptures made of Basalt rock, similar to those found in Ajanta or Ellora caves, can be found on the island.

-There are 5 Hindu Caves and 2 Buddhist Caves in Elephanta island.
-Cave-1 is the largest and most prominent one which was once a Shiva Temple.
-Carved out of solid basalt rock, this magnificent monument still survives nature’s fury and man’s cruelty.
+Elephanta island is home to 5 Hindu Caves and 2 Buddhist Caves, with Cave-1 being the largest and most significant, once serving as a Shiva Temple.
+Carved entirely from solid basalt rock, this remarkable monument has withstood nature’s wrath and human interference.

-Elephanta is open throughout the week, except on Mondays.
-A boat trip to Elephanta could be an unforgettable experience for many.
-Frequent ferry services are available from the Gateway of India, the first service starts at 9:00 AM and the last boat returns back from the island at 5:00 PM.
-Though Economy and Deluxe round trip tickets are being sold at the counter, I did not see much of a difference with the boats, because they are all old fishing boats, but with adequate safety measures and life jackets in them.
-It costed me 180 Rs per head for a deluxe boat ticket, an additional 10 Rs for a seat on the upper deck.
+Elephanta Island welcomes visitors every day except Mondays.
+Taking a boat trip to Elephanta can be an incredible experience.
+You can catch a ferry from the Gateway of India, with the first service departing at 9:00 AM and the last boat returning from the island at 5:00 PM.
+While there are Economy and Deluxe round trip tickets available, I didn’t notice much of a difference between the boats themselves, as they are all old fishing boats.
+However, they do have adequate safety measures and life jackets.
+I paid 180 Rs per person for a deluxe boat ticket, plus an extra 10 Rs for a seat on the upper deck.

-The boat ride could take around an hour through the busy waters occupied by large container vessels and merchant ships.
-What really fascinated me was the flock of seagulls that followed us all the way for a bite of snacks thrown out by the people.
-Though I wouldn’t recommend junk food being served to those birds, their acrobatic skills to grab some food in mid-air was absolutely stunning and an entertaining experience during the trip.
+The boat ride takes around an hour, passing through busy waters frequented by large container vessels and merchant ships.
+One of the most captivating sights was the flock of seagulls that followed us, hoping for a snack.
+While it’s not advisable to feed them junk food, their acrobatic skills to catch snacks in mid-air were truly impressive and added an entertaining element to the trip.

-Once you land at the jetty, there is a long narrow path by the side of the mangrove forest that leads you to the bottom of the hill.
-A toy train is also an option for those who cannot walk that far.
-The steps passing up between the souvenir shops will take you to the entry gates of the caves.
-Ticket for the entry to the caves costs 30 Rs. for Indians (and alliance partners) and 500 Rs. for other country nationals.
-Entrance to Cave-1 comes first.
-You will be surprised to see that it is not just a cave, but a magnificent temple complex with massive stone pillars supporting the roof that covers 60,000 SqFt area with a number of smaller Shiva shrines and courtyards placed around it.
-All the walls are decorated with fine sculptures of Shiva in various poses which were once covered with mural paintings as well.
-Once you walk in through the dark chamber and reach the south wall, the most magnificent wall carving of Shiva in his Trimurti (Trinity) form adorns the centre portion.
+After arriving at the jetty, you’ll find a narrow path alongside the mangrove forest that leads to the base of the hill.
+For those unable to walk the distance, there’s also the option of taking a toy train.
+Climbing the steps between souvenir shops will bring you to the entrance gates of the caves, with entry tickets costing 30 Rs. for Indians and alliance partners, and 500 Rs. for other nationalities.
+The first cave you’ll encounter is Cave-1, which is not just a cave but an impressive temple complex.
+It features massive stone pillars supporting a roof that covers an area of 60,000 SqFt, along with numerous smaller Shiva shrines and courtyards.
+The walls are adorned with intricate sculptures of Shiva in various poses, some of which were once covered with mural paintings.
+As you walk through the dark chamber and reach the south wall, you’ll be greeted by the awe-inspiring wall carving of Shiva in his Trimurti form at the center.

-The massive monolithic statue is 20Ft tall which depicts the three forms of Shiva as Creator, Protector and Destroyer.
-On the left side of Trimurti statue is the Ardhanarishvara form (half male, half female) of Shiva and the carving on the right-side show Gangadhara Shiva or the one supporting the descend of river Ganga from heaven.
-These are probably the masterpieces among the whole lot.
-It is worth mentioning that many of these huge pillars have been destroyed my nature’s forces and also due to vandalism, which were restored by the hard work of Indian archaeology department.
-A walk through the courtyard will lead you to another Shiva Shrine guarded by Dwarapalakas which are in partly destroyed condition.
+The colossal monolithic statue, standing at 20Ft tall, depicts the three forms of Shiva as Creator, Protector, and Destroyer.
+Adjacent to the Trimurti statue is the Ardhanarishvara form of Shiva, as well as the carving of Gangadhara Shiva on the right side.
+Many of the monumental pillars have been destroyed by natural forces and vandalism, but have been painstakingly restored by the Indian archaeology department.
+A stroll through the courtyard will lead you to another Shiva Shrine guarded by Dwarapalakas, albeit in a partially damaged state.

-Elephanta caves received UNESCO World Heritage Site status in 1987.
-Main threats to these monuments are industrial pollution, natural forces, water seepage and salt content in the atmosphere.
-Archaeological Survey of India (ASI) with the help of UNESCO are trying hard to preserve this magnificent monument for the future generations to get a glimpse of our glorious past.
+The Elephanta caves were granted the prestigious UNESCO World Heritage Site status in 1987.
+These incredible monuments face various threats, including industrial pollution, natural forces, water seepage, and salt content in the atmosphere.
+The Archaeological Survey of India (ASI), in collaboration with UNESCO, is making dedicated efforts to safeguard this magnificent monument, ensuring that future generations can catch a glimpse of our illustrious past.

 How to Reach Elephanta Caves :